Broderick Crawford: 1970s

-After 1970, Crawford again returned to television.
-From 1970 to 1971, he played the role of Dr. Peter Goldstone in The Interns.

-In 1972, Crawford appeared in the series Banacek in Season 1 episode, “No Sign of the Cross”, as an aging crime czar’s whose gift to the church, an expensive cross, stolen while in transport to the church.

-In 1977, he starred as J. Edgar Hoover in The Private Files of J. Edgar Hoover.
-He would eventually make a series of guest appearances on several TV programs, while starring in several made-for-TV movies.
+After 1970, Crawford returned to television.
+Along with numerous guestings on TV series and TV movies, he was Dr. Peter Goldstone in The Interns and starred as J. Edgar Hoover in The Private Files of J. Edgar Hoover.

-He wore the trademark fedora and black suit when he made an appearance as guest host of a 1977 episode of NBC's Saturday Night Live that included a spoof of Highway Patrol.
-He parodied the Dan Mathews character again that year in a commercial for Canada Dry Ginger Ale that also featured Aldo Ray and Jack Palance.

-In an episode of CHiPs, Crawford appeared as himself, recognized after being stopped by Officer Poncherello, who presses a reluctant Crawford to give his trademark line from Highway Patrol ("Twenty-One-Fifty to Headquarters!").
+In 1977, he wore the trademark fedora and black suit as guest host of NBC's Saturday Night Live that included a spoof of Highway Patrol.
+He parodied his Dan Mathews character again that year in a commercial for Canada Dry Ginger Ale with Aldo Ray and Jack Palance.
+In an episode of CHiPs, Crawford appeared as himself, recognized after being stopped by Officer Poncherello Erik Estrada, who presses a reluctant Crawford to give his trademark line from Highway Patrol ("Twenty-One-Fifty to Headquarters").

-Musician Webb Wilder's instrumental, "Ruff Rider" (on the album It Came From Nashville), is dedicated to Broderick Crawford in admiration of his Highway Patrol character's ability to solve any crime committed in California by setting up a road block.

-Crawford worked in 140 motion pictures and television series during his career and remained an especially durable presence in television.
+In 1979, Crawford had a cameo in the film A Little Romance, and his last role was as a film producer who is murdered in a 1982 episode of Simon & Simon.
+Co-starring with him was Stuart Whitman, who had the recurring role of Sergeant Walters on Highway Patrol.

-Crawford is referenced in the 1977 film Smokey and the Bandit in the scene where an Alabama State Patrol officer angrily confronts Sheriff Buford T. Justice (Jackie Gleason) and his damaged vehicle with its horn that won't stop blaring.
-When Justice starts to introduce himself, the trooper interrupts him and barks, "I don't care if your name is Broderick Crawford!"
+Crawford is referenced in the 1977 film Smokey and the Bandit when an Alabama State Patrol officer angrily confronts Sheriff Buford T. Justice (Jackie Gleason) and his damaged vehicle with its horn that won't stop blaring.
+When Justice starts to introduce himself, the trooper retorts, "I don't care if your name is Broderick Crawford."

-In 1979, Crawford had a cameo as himself in the film A Little Romance in which he referenced his drinking.

-In 1981, Crawford played a pawnbroker named Slim, on the television series Vega$, the episode was titled 'Dead Ringer.'

-His last role was as a film producer who is murdered in a 1982 episode of the Simon & Simon television series.
-The actor who played the part of the suspected murderer was Stuart Whitman, who had played the recurring part of Sergeant Walters on Highway Patrol.